-Lentils & Beans are well known as a source of plant-based protein to your diet.
+Lentils and beans are well known as a source of plant-based protein to your diet.
 They are not only healthy and delicious, they are also budget-friendly.

 There are so many different varieties of dals – Toor Dal, Chana Dal, Mung Beans, Masoor Dal, and many more.
 We love to switch and make different lentils in the instant pot.

-I had done a post about 31+ Indian Curries in the instant pot, which was very popular.
+I posted about 31+ Indian Curries in the instant pot, which was very popular.
 So I am sharing here another roundup of lentil and beans recipes that can be made in the Instant Pot.
-Oh...and if you don't have the instant pot, you can still make all of these recipes in your stovetop pressure cooker.
+Oh…and if you don’t have the instant pot, you can still make all of these recipes in your stovetop pressure cooker.

-All of the recipes shared here are vegetarian and gluten free.
-And they can be made vegan by replacing ghee with a plant based oil.
+All of the recipes shared here are vegetarian and gluten-free.
+And they can be made vegan by replacing ghee with plant-based oil.

-Let's dive right into the lentil and beans that you can enjoy with your pressure cooker!
+Let’s dive right into the lentil and beans you can enjoy with your pressure cooker!